profile

 The Need Feed

-Get unstuck — and leap forward every day with fresh, action-oriented insights in a minute or two!
+Get unstuck — and leap ahead with fresh, action-oriented insights in one inspiring minute a day!
 I'm an author, seasoned entrepreneur and sought-after marketing expert, sharing ideas and free advice for creating and marketing stuff people really NEED.
-I keep it punchy, and aim to give YOU value.
+Every punchy post brightens your inbox with a thought-provoking cartoon illustration.
 Author of “I Need That” and host of the Product: Knowledge podcast.

 Featured Post